 Learning Activities

 Lecture—discussion.
 Use the PowerPoint slides provided to introduce key ideas of the chapter, facilitating discussion with students as you go.
 You may want to intersperse this with other activities discussed below.
 Share stories and experiences of parents that you know who have students with special needs.

-Dialogue about humor.
-(See Activity Tool 6-1).
-As a whole class discussion or in small groups, ask students to discuss these cartoons with the questions posed on the directions.
-Discuss as a whole class.

 Videos.
 The following videos focus on family-centered practices in schools for all families.